 Krugman also argued that Republicans owed their electoral successes to their ability to promote racial divisions and thereby win political dominance of the South.
 This “Southern Strategy,” he said, was designed to “signal sympathy” for racism without saying anything overtly racist.
 Identifying former President Ronald Reagan as one of the most effective practitioners of the “strategy,” Krugman cited:

 Wrote Krugman: “The changing politics of race made it possible for a revived conservative movement, whose ultimate goal was to reverse the achievements of the New Deal, to win national elections—even though it supported policies that favored the interests of a narrow elite over those of middle- and lower-income Americans.”
+[Note: The scholar and bestselling author Dinesh D’Souza has thoroughly debunked the notion that Nixon employed a “Southern Strategy” to get elected.]

 In October 2008 Krugman won the Nobel Memorial Prize in Economic Sciences for his “analysis of trade patterns and location of economic activity.”
 Along with the honor came a monetary prize of $1.4 million.